Organization Memberships

 If the organization is waiting on payment

 The organization does not become usable until billing is active.
-Corbis fails closed here, which means pending-payment organizations do not get team access until payment is confirmed.
+Organizations still waiting on payment do not get team access until payment is confirmed.

 If the organization becomes past due